Norms: The Implicit Team Rules on Performance

-How can my team have implicit rules?
+How can my team have secret rules?

 But putting a nice structure around a team is not everything.
 There is more.
 If a team performs or not, is basically determined by various input factors.

 To put it simple, let’s divide them in two:

-What are these mysterious norms?
+What are these vague group norms?

 Will your results be recognized?
 Will you be seen as a good employee?
 Will you be on the next cool project?
 Will you receive the next bonus pay?
 Will you get a promotion?